 - Third-party insurance coverage (trucking companies, manufacturing companies, employer coverage, etc.)

 After talking to our construction accident lawyers you’ll have a better understanding of the routes you could potentially take in getting a larger financial payout.

 Entitlement to Compensation & Construction Accident Lawyers

 If the behaviors that caused your injuries were particularly egregious, you may also be entitled to punitive damages.
 Unlike compensatory damages that are designed to compensate victims for their losses, punitive damages are imposed to punish the wrongdoer.
-You can see how this quickly gets complicated, and hiring a construction accident lawyer like Eames Law Group can help you get the biggest recovery available.
+You can see how this quickly gets complicated, and hiring a construction accident attorney like Eames Law Group can help you get the biggest recovery available.

 Determining Liability After a Construction Accident

 Because there are typically so many parties involved in a construction project, determining liability can be complicated.
-In most cases, however, accidents can be traced back to safety violations, faulty products, lack of training, or a combination of all three.
+In most cases, however, construction accidents can be traced back to safety violations, faulty products, lack of training, or a combination of all three.